Victorious 2.0: More Music from the Hit TV Show: Reception

 Victorious 2.0: More Music from the Hit TV Show was met with generally mixed reviews from music critics.
 Ashely Rose from Cambio described the tracks on the extended play as "awesome summertime jams", mentioning that they "totally can't wait" to "check out the new songs".
-Writing for Celebuzz, Mariah Haas gave Victorious 2.0: More Music from the Hit TV Show a positive review, calling it an "highly-anticipated album".
+Writing for Celebuzz, Mariah Haas gave Victorious 2.0: More Music from the Hit TV Show a positive review, calling it a "highly-anticipated album".
 The joint website of Bop and Tiger Beat labeled the extended play as "great".
 Kayla Chanthavisith, writing for Her Campus, declared that the extended play is an "absolute masterpiece".
 Mark Wedel of the Kalamazoo Gazette stated that Justice was "highlighted" in the extended play.

 Marty Frazen of the Bucks County Courier Times wrote that Justice had "survived so far on the soundtrack albums from the TV Show, including Victorious 2.0".
 The staff of Kidzworld gave it three stars out of five.
 Jessica Dawson of Common Sense Media rated it three stars out of five, stating that it has "occasional attitude and snarky humor, but overall it's OK for tween fans of the show."
 She expressed that "although some fans might be disappointed by the album's short length", she commented that the "songs on it are a good mix of the humor, dance beats, and fun that make the show Victorious and its female star, Justice, a success".
 Heather Phares of AllMusic gave the extended play three and a half stars out of five, opining that "as on the first volume of the Victorious soundtrack, Justice's commanding vocals are the main attraction here".
 She stated the songs in it are "upbeat but not too slick".